 Studies have shown obesity in teens continues to grow.
 It also shows that 6 out of every 10 Americans are overweight, and like Frank, nearly 30% of all Americans are obese.

 It all starts with the lack of a healthy eating program and daily exercise.

 -Some very serious disorders and diseases are directly attributable to the dangers of obesity:

 And that doesn't even touch the psychological effects of obesity.
-Kids who suffer with childhood obesity, and obese adults as well, often have serious emotional problems.
+Kids who suffer from childhood obesity, and obese adults as well, often have serious emotional problems.

-Anxiety, depression and low self-esteem, all can lead to unsafe behavior like alcohol and drug abuse, risky sexual conduct, and even suicide.
+Anxiety, depression and low self-esteem, all can lead to unsafe behaviors like alcohol and drug abuse, risky sexual conduct, and even suicide.